zakotniuk/gameFifteen/README.md

 # gameFifteen
-a mini game made as an exam work
+This mini game made for OOP exam

 ### :hammer_and_wrench: Languages and Tools :
 <div>